 The first stage of the Justice System Kaupapa Inquiry examined the Crown’s funding for claimants’ participation in Tribunal inquiries, including Legal Aid.
 This mini-inquiry, known as Whakatika ki Runga, investigated whether the current approach to funding adequately supports claimants’ participation.
 Hearings were completed in October 2022 and the Waitangi Tribunal produced a report on its findings in February 2023.
 Here is the Tribunal's report on Whakatika ki Runga.(external link)

-In the meantime, the Government has mandated an interim claimant funding policy for all Tribunal Kaupapa inquiries that will apply until a long-term claimant funding system is in place.
+The Government has considered this report.
+Work to determine what next steps are required to design a long-term funding system are currently on hold.
+In the meantime, the Government mandated an interim claimant funding policy for all Tribunal Kaupapa inquiries in mid 2023.
+The interim claimant funding policy remains in place and addresses the urgent need to have a consistent Crown approach to funding in place as many kaupapa inquiries are underway.
 Here is the common funding policy.
 [PDF, 213 KB] This addresses the urgent need to have a consistent Crown approach to funding in place as many kaupapa inquiries are underway.
 You can find the details of the government’s decisions in this Cabinet paper [PDF, 2.1 MB] and Cabinet minute [PDF, 296 KB].